1ch3n/Marketing-Optimizer/README.md

 This Python script contains a detailed documentation describing each function.

-### test_dataset.csv:
-an artificially generated data set mimicking the original data from RESET BV.
-Insert the pathname to this csv in the parameter cell of **marketing_opt_report.ipynb**.

 ## Prerequisites
-Text file **libraries.txt** contains required libraries.
+Text file **libraries list** contains required libraries.
 Most of the libraries used are not installed on the system by default.
 Hence, they need to be installed beforehand.

 ### Installing:
 This can be done by copy-pasting this cell: